The Island Review

 What do we want?

-The editors of The Island Review are seeking submissions of writing, photography and visual art from islanders everywhere, as well as from those whose work is influenced by islands or which explores ideas of islandness.
+The editors of The Island Review are seeking submissions from islanders everywhere, as well as from those whose work is influenced by islands or which explores ideas of islandness.

 We’re looking for work that stands out from the crowd: work that is original, daring, witty, wise, radical, intelligent, illuminating or just plain excellent.
 If you think you fit into any (or all) of those categories, we want to hear from you.